-Please note it is a condition of a being a Town Councillor that a means of contact by telephone, email and address will be public information.
+Please note it is a condition of a being a Town Councillor that a means of contact will be public information.

 Following receipt of applications, the next suitable Full Council meeting will have an agenda item: 'To receive written applications for the office of Town Councillor and to co-opt a candidate to fill the existing vacancy'.